-How is Loyola taking precautions to protect against coronavirus for the Fall 2020 semester?
+How is Loyola taking precautions to protect against coronavirus for the academic year?

-Loyola has entered into a one-year consulting agreement with Ochsner Health System to help us with our planning for the Fall 2020 semester, and we will continue to work with Ochsner to support our Student Health Clinic.
+Loyola, in consultation with Ochsner Health, has implemented COVID-19 safety protocols for this academic year, and we will continue to work with Ochsner to support our Student Health Clinic.
 Ochsner Health is one of the finest healthcare systems in the country and a longtime partner of Loyola.
 For over a decade, Ochsner Health has delivered medical care at Loyola Student Health Services, led training and care for the Athletics Department, implemented telemedicine for students, trained campus medical and housing staff, and provided on-call health services to students.

 What is Loyola's plan for testing?

-Yes, we will have testing available at the Student Health Clinic by appointment.
-Students should call Student Health Services at 504.865.3326 to complete a phone screening and determine if testing is recommended.
-Additional testing is also available at In and Out Urgent Care and Ochsner Urgent Care.
-The city also operates testing stations throughout New Orleans: https://ready.nola.gov/incident/coronavirus/testing/
+We have testing available at the Student Health Clinic by appointment for symptomatic students, faculty, and staff.
+Call Student Health Services at 504.865.3326 to complete a phone screening and determine if testing is recommended.
+For students, faculty, and staff who are asymptomatic, additional testing is available at In and Out Urgent Care and Ochsner Urgent Care.
+The city also operates testing stations throughout New Orleans.

 What happens if there is a confirmed case on campus?